roychshao/Sunbird/README.md

 ## Requirements
 - Minikube
 - Docker (with user in the group 'docker', it is the requirement to run minikube with docker engine)
-- Helm ( to run Opentelemetry charts)
 - Prometheus (Download from https://prometheus.io/download/)
+- go (for build gateway otelcol)

 ## How to run

-First of all, we do not recommend you to try to run the cluster on your node because of its complexity, but if you really want to run the cluster, follow the steps below.
 - ### Clone
 ```
 git clone https://github.com/roychshao/Sunbird.git
 ```

 - ### Modify ./deploy.sh in the root of this directory
 > we use environment variable to replace the cluster configs.
-So make sure you have <font style="background: #ADADAD; color: #FFFFFF"> envsubst </font>, if not, see <a>https://command-not-found.com/envsubst</a> and install it.

 in my dockerhub: roychshao, there are two docker images built on amd-64 and arm-64 systems, if your system is the same architechture with these two, just modify image name, else, you have two rebuild docker image in /tomcat directory and modify DOCKERHUB_USERNAME to yours.
 ```